 Customer segmentation is understanding your customers' unique characteristics and behaviors so you can come up with a marketing message that communicates with them effectively.
-It also helps you to spend your marketing pesos wisely, using only those vehicles that can reach your identified segments.
+It also helps you to spend your marketing dollars wisely, using only those vehicles that can reach your identified segments.

 Evaluate your customers against these five criteria to ensure that you have clearly segmented your audience.